-This database is where you will find information about the amount you owe on each student loan and the interest rate you are being charged for each loan.
+This database is where you’ll find information about the amount you owe and the interest rate you’re being charged for each loan.

 The National Student Loan Data System is an important tool because it lets you double-check the information from your loan servicer against the information provided by the Department of Education.
 Using it can save you potential headache and heartache by letting you ensure the information you act upon is accurate.
 The six-month grace period after graduation is the ideal time to do this research.
 Don’t wait until your loan servicer is breathing down your neck to get started!

 Once you have an accurate picture of all your federal student loans, the next step is understanding how much of a loan payment can you afford.
 The standard loan repayment schedule for federal loans is 120 equal monthly payments.
 This schedule includes a fixed interest rate to repay the original balance of the loan in full.
 This applies to each loan if you have more than one.
 If, after you do the calculations, you decide you are okay with this schedule, there is nothing more you need to do besides making payments consistently and on time.

 Additionally, you can make extra payments if you wish to pay the loan faster, without fear of changing the terms of the standard repayment schedule.
 On the other hand, if you know you can’t afford the monthly payment under the repayment schedule, you should consider one of the other federal repayment plans.

 Federal student loan repayment options

 The Government has eight different repayment plans for student loans, not including the Public Student Loan Forgiveness plan which has special requirements.
 Yes, you read that right – eight different plans!
 If that’s not confusing enough, not all student loans qualify for every repayment plan.
 So, you need to read the details of each repayment plan carefully.